FilterVCF

 - minstrandratio=0.0

 - Ignore variants with lower plus/minus strand ratio.
-Filters variants with strand bias, indicating potential artifacts.
+Filters variants with strong strand bias, which often indicates sequencing artifacts.
 Default: 0.0.

 - minquality=0.0